tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

 OtpSharp
 ```

-The [OtpSharp](TODO) is an .NET library that we will be using to generate keys and to verify the verification code from Google Authenticator app using the [TOTP](TODO) algorithm.
+The [OtpSharp](https://www.nuget.org/packages/OtpSharp/) is an .NET library that we will be using to generate keys and to verify the verification code from Google Authenticator app using the [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) algorithm.

-The reference to [DotLiquid](TODO) library is required to render the templates using [Suave.DotLiquid](TODO)
+The reference to [DotLiquid](https://www.nuget.org/packages/DotLiquid/) library is required to render the templates using [Suave.DotLiquid](https://www.nuget.org/packages/Suave.DotLiquid/)

 ## Initializing DotLiquid

-To use [DotLiquid](TODO) to render the views in Suave, we need to set the templates directory explicitly.
-From this path, DotLiquid renders the requested [liquid templates](TODO).
+To use [DotLiquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) to render the views in Suave, we need to set the templates directory explicitly.

 ```fsharp
 // Suave.TwoFactorAuth/Suave.TwoFactorAuth.fs